-Immediately prior to the closing of our initial public offering, we entered into the TRA that provides the Pre-IPO Existing Stockholders (as defined in Note 4, Income Taxes) the right to receive future payments from us.
-The future payments will equal 85% of the amount of cash savings, if any, in U.S. federal income tax that we and our subsidiaries realize as a result of the utilization of the Pre-IPO Tax Assets (as defined in Note 4, Income Taxes).
-Based on current tax laws and assuming that we and our subsidiaries earn sufficient taxable income to realize the full tax benefits subject to the TRA, we estimate that future payments under the TRA relating to Pre-IPO Tax Assets will total \$288 million, excluding interest, and will be made over the next five years.
-The TRA payments accrue interest at a rate of LIBOR plus 1.00% beginning on the due date for filing the corporate tax return subsequent to the tax year in which the tax benefits are realized through the date of the benefit payment.
-No payments occurred in 2016 and we made payments of \$101 million, including interest, in January 2017.
-The estimate of future payments considers the impact of Section 382 of the Code, which imposes an annual limit on the ability of a corporation that undergoes an ownership change to use its net operating loss carryforwards to reduce its liability.
-We do not anticipate any material limitations on our ability to utilize U.S. federal NOLs under Section 382 of the Code.
+Immediately prior to the closing of our initial public offering, we entered into the TRA that provides the Pre-IPO Existing Stockholders (as defined in Note 4.
+Income Taxes, to our consolidated financial statements) the right to receive future payments from us.
+The future payments will equal 85% of the amount of cash savings, if any, in U.S. federal income tax that we and our subsidiaries realize as a result of the utilization of the Pre-IPO Tax Assets (as defined in Note 4.
+Income Taxes, to our consolidated financial statements).
+Based on current tax laws and assuming that we and our subsidiaries earn sufficient taxable income to realize the full tax benefits subject to the TRA, we estimate that future payments under the TRA relating to Pre-IPO Tax Assets will total \$170 million, excluding interest.
+The current portion of our TRA liability totaled \$93 million, which includes approximately \$1 million of accrued interest, and the remaining portion of \$77 million is included in other noncurrent liabilities in our consolidated balance sheet as of June 30, 2018.
+We expect a majority of the future payments under the TRA to be made over the next two years.
+In the fourth quarter of 2017, we recorded a reduction of \$60 million in the TRA liability primarily due to a provisional adjustment resulting from the enactment of the TCJA, which reduced the U.S. corporate income tax rate.
+See "Recent Developments Affecting our Results of Operations" for additional information on the expected effects of the enactment of the TCJA.
+The TRA payments accrue interest in accordance with the terms of the TRA subsequent to the tax year in which the tax benefits are realized through the date of the benefit payment.
+We made payments of \$60 million and \$101 million, including interest, in January 2018 and 2017, respectively.
+The estimate of future payments considers the impact of Section 382 of the Code, which imposes an annual limit on the ability to utilize U.S. federal NOLs under Section 382 of the Code.

 These payment obligations are our obligations and not obligations of any of our subsidiaries.
 The actual utilization of the Pre-IPO Tax Assets, as well as the timing of any payments under the TRA, will vary depending upon a number of factors, including the amount, character and timing of our and our subsidiaries' taxable income in the future.
+See Note 4.
+Income Taxes, to our consolidated financial statements for additional information regarding income taxes and the TRA.